spark-ev/.github/profile/README.md

 ### Welcome to Spark EV.

 Our names are Owen Gregson and Peter Zhao.
-We're a team of passionate high-school software engineers building an electric car from scratch.
+We're a team of passionate high-schoolers building an electric car from scratch.
-We'll be combining skills from various disciplines including mechatronics, electrical engineering, CAD, physics, and more to complete the project.
+We'll be combining skills from various disciplines, including software engineering, mechanical engineering, electrical engineering, mechatronics engineering—which integrates these fields—and more, to complete the project.

-We plan to complete our car by the beginning of our senior year of high school.
+We plan to complete our car by the beginning of our senior year of high school, around late 2025.

 Sneak peek of our plans:

-* Two-seater racer/sedan hybrid
+* Two-seater racer/rally car hybrid
 * 0-60mph in ~4.2s
 * 0-10mph in ~0.7s
 * 60mph Top Speed
-* ~90 miles battery range
+* ~100 miles battery range
 * Built-in OLED touchscreen display with custom software
 * Custom onboard self-driving